The Case for Cardinality Lower Bounds: Join Size Lower Bounds

-This lemma allows us to connect a lower bound on the number of joining keys with a dot-product on the degree sequences.
-And this is a key observation: We can now apply \emph{any} dot-product reverse inequality, as degree sequences have positive entries only.
+This lemma allows us to connect a lower bound on the number of distinct joining keys with a inner product on the degree sequences.
+And this is a key observation: We can now apply \emph{any} inner-product reverse inequality, as degree sequences have positive entries only.

-\sparagraph{Example.} Let us consider a concrete example.
-We would like to apply the P\'olya--Szeg\H{o} inequality, Ineq.~\eqref{ineq:ps}, and we know a lower bound $m = 4$ on the number of joining keys.
-Consider the two degree sequences below: The lower bound using the degree sequences reads: \colA{1} $\times$ \colB{3} + \colA{1} $\times$ \colB{2} + \colA{1} $\times$ \colB{1} + \colA{2} $\times$ \colB{1} = 8, as we only consider the prefix of length $m = 4$.
-Recall, however, that we only operate with statistics about these degree sequences.
-Indeed, to apply the P\'olya--Szeg\H{o} inequality, Ineq.~\eqref{ineq:ps}, we need the values of $\ell_2, \ell_{\infty}$, and $\ell_{-\infty}$.
-Calculating them from the (prefixed) degree sequences, we obtain Therefore, we can lower-bound the join cardinality as Note that this is slightly worse than the lower bound via the degree sequences directly.
-This concludes the example for two-way joins.
+\sparagraph{Example 1.} Let us consider a concrete example.
+We take the simplest reverse inequality, Ineq.~\eqref{ineq:min-degree}, which requires only the $\ell_1$ and the $\ell_{-\infty}$ statistics.
+Assume we already computed a lower bound $m = 4$ on the number of distinct joining keys.
+Consider the two degree sequences: The lower bound using the degree sequences reads: \colA{1} $\times$ \colB{3} + \colA{1} $\times$ \colB{2} + \colA{1} $\times$ \colB{1} + \colA{2} $\times$ \colB{1} = 8, as we only consider the prefix of length $m = 4$.
+Recall, however, that we operate only with the statistics of these degree sequences.
+Calculating them from the (prefixed) degree sequences, we obtain Therefore, this tells us that (i) \colA{5} keys from $A$ can join with \colB{1} key from $B$ and (ii) \colB{7} keys from $B$ can join with \colA{1} key from $A$.
+Taking the maximum of these two options yields a lower bound 7.
+Note that this is slightly worse than the lower bound via the degree sequences directly.

+This is what we refer to as the \texttt{min-degree} bound, and is formalized in the upcoming \secref{subsec:min-degree}.
+Next, we consider another example, where we consider an $\ell_2$-based reverse inequality.

+\sparagraph{Example 2.} We would like to apply the P\'olya--Szeg\H{o} inequality, Ineq.~\eqref{ineq:ps}, and we know a lower bound $m = 4$ on the number of distinct joining keys, as in the previous example.
+Moreover, the two degree sequences stay the same.

+To apply the P\'olya--Szeg\H{o} inequality, Ineq.~\eqref{ineq:ps}, we need the values of $\ell_2, \ell_{\infty}$, and $\ell_{-\infty}$.
+Calculating them from the (prefixed) degree sequences, we obtain Therefore, we can lower-bound the join cardinality as This is (slightly) better than the lower bound achieved by the \texttt{min-degree} bound.
+This concludes the examples for two-way joins.

 The topic of actually providing the base table norms will be the topic of ~\secref{sec:base-stats}.
-So far, we simply described how to enable dot-product reverse inequalities, by exploiting the lower bound on the number of joining keys calculated in ~\secref{subsec:ndv-lb}.
+So far, we simply described how to enable inner-product reverse inequalities, by exploiting the lower bound on the number of distinct joining keys calculated in ~\secref{subsec:exact-l0}.
 Next, we will generalize the above mechanism to multi-way joins.